Shaga-Matula/Iceberg/README.md

 <img src="assets/images/finished_game.png" width=400>
 </figure>

-The game is over when you sink all 3 Icebergs or quit game Good luck captain and God Speed!
+### The game is over when you sink all 3 Icebergs or quit game by typing end_game at the command prompt.
+If the user needs to see the rules again they can input 'help' to the command prompt.

-"  The game will reveal the complete iceberg if you smash its center.
-"  Smash all three Icebergs..
-You Win!, quit game...
-You Lose!
-"    If you need to see the rules again.
-Input 'help' to the Coordinates with no quotations.
-"    If you want to quit the game.
-Input 'end_game' to the Coordinates with no quotations
+### Good luck captain and God Speed!
 &nbsp;
+### Help File

 &nbsp;
 &nbsp;
 &nbsp;